aeraposo/Data-440-Raposo/project_2.md

 uga_hhs_n <- floor(cellStats(uga_pop20, 'sum') / mean(hhs$size))
 ```

 Next, I defined a window based on my adm0, which I used to define the scope of my plots.
 Using the number of households, I was then able to define the predicted planar locations of these houses based on information stored in the population raster within my defined window.
-This gave me geographic coordinates of the housholds, which I saved as the variable 'hhs_locs'.<br/>
+Particularly, the rpoint method generates the locations of the households (the number of which is uga_hhs_n), which are distributed throughout the defined window (win) according to the population data stored in uga_pop20.
+Although this distribution was fairly accurate, it could have been improved by using data from a corresponding year to the year of collection of the DHS data or by requesting the associated restricted access GPS data, available through DHS.
+This gave me spatial coordinates of the housholds, which I saved as the variable 'hhs_locs'.<br/>

 ```
 st_write(uga_adm0, "uga0.shp", delete_dsn=TRUE)